yashawasthi27/Excel_Project/README.md

 # Excel_Project
-dynamic Excel dashboard to analyze and visualize data domain job salaries.
+Dynamic Excel dashboard to analyze and visualize data domain job salaries.
 Features interactive filters for job title, country, and type, with real-time KPIs.
 ## Features

 * **Dynamic Filters:** Users can filter the entire dashboard in real-time using three dropdown menus: